yimuchen/SiPMCalibControl/server/static/README.md

 The client side uses socket IO to real-time update a web-page to reflect the status and results of the existing calibration session.
-Here are try to keep all the data as simple javascript maps to reduce the complexity required for both server and client, as JSON parser are the only message parsers needed.
-This packages uses [JQuery](jquery) for element selection and animation, and [Plotly](plotly) for plotting data.
+Here are try to keep all the data as simple JavaScript maps to reduce the complexity required for both server and client, as JSON parser are the only message parsers needed.
+This package uses [JQuery](jquery) for element selection and animation, and [Plotly](plotly) for plotting data.

 - [main.js](js/main.js) is the exhaustive list of all interactions within the